-Christian Service
+Christian Service/Community Service Hours

-Blanchet Catholic School seeks to provide students with the opportunity to apply classroom lessons of compassion and knowledge into real-life situations.
+"Preach the Gospel at all times, and when necessary use words."
+(Francis of Assisi) Blanchet Catholic School seeks to provide students with the opportunity to apply classroom lessons of compassion and knowledge into real-life situations.
 Our goal is to create an internal awareness and appreciation for diverse life circumstances.
 Through a variety of service experiences, Blanchet students have the chance to grow in courage and faith.
-To graduate with a Blanchet Catholic School diploma, high school students must complete 10 hours of service per year, a service log, and reflection paper.
-Middle school students must complete 5 hours per year, a service log, and a reflection component.
-Specific service reflection paper requirements will be administered by individual teachers.
-In addition to the hours outside of the classroom, students are expected to participate in an all-school service day and class service experience.
+To graduate with a Blanchet Catholic School diploma, high school students must complete the service requirements listed below.
+In addition to the hours outside of the classroom, students are expected to participate in a class service experience.
 Each grade level has a particular theme, and class experiences will be in the area of their particular topic.
 The themes are:

+- 6th Grade: Family Focused

-7th Grade: Environment
+- 7th Grade: Environment

-8th Grade: Human Dignity
+- 8th Grade: Human Dignity

-Freshmen: At -Risk Youth
+- Freshmen: At -Risk Youth

+- Sophomores: Elderly

-Sophomores: ElderlyJuniors: Poverty
+- Juniors: Poverty

-• Seniors: Development of their own unique service project.
+- Seniors: Development of their own unique service project.